 - Non-Monetary Transactions: Non-monetary transactions are excluded from the model.

-- Natural Disasters: Natural disasters cause huge damage to the countries economy.
-The decrease in the flow of money due to disasters are not included.
+- Natural Disasters: Natural disasters cause huge damage to the country’s economy.
+But, the decrease in money flow due to disasters is not considered.

-The circular flow model provides an idea about the working of the economy.
+All in all, the circular flow model provides an idea about the working of the economy.
 It shows the flow of money among economic sectors through two, three and four sector models.
 The flow of income impacts the National Income of the country.
-Leakage and injections also affect the cycle by increasing or decreasing the flow of money.
+Leakage and injections also affect the cycle by increasing or decreasing money flow.

 There should be a balance in the flow of income in the economy.
 It may be achieved by the Fiscal and Monetary policies of the country.